springer-chris/C02-Emissions-by-Sector/Readme.md

 ## About the Project
   <p align="left">
  I spend a lot of time reading about climate change, but it's scale and complexity can make it a difficult topic to digest.
-I wanted to create a tool I could use to provide myself with useful context and allow for easy exploratory analysis.
-My goals at the offset were:
+I wanted to find a tool that would:

- - Have a resource on hand I could use to better understand world, regional, and country level emissions and their sources.
+ - Provide world, regional, and country level emissions context.
- - Look at emissions per capita and in units that are easier for me to understand and visualize.
+ - Show emissions per capita in relatable units.
+ - Break out emissions by source to show the relative impacts of different industries.

- A friend mentioned [Climate Trace](https://www.climatetrace.org/) to me as a potential resource and it has been a really useful tool.
-They have very user friendly visualizations, break out emissions by [sector and subsector](https://www.climatetrace.org/inventory), and capture emissions from unconventional sources like wildfires.
-Unfortunately, they do not have per capita emissions and they separate out two of the emissions sectors in their visualizations.
-I decided to build my own data model and and visualizations so I could include the additional elements I wanted.
-I pulled the data I needed from the [World Bank](https://data.worldbank.org/indicator/SP.POP.TOTL), built the unified date model I wanted in Jupyter Notebook using python and built the visualization in Tableau Public.
+ A friend mentioned [Climate Trace](https://www.climatetrace.org/) to me and it has been a great resource.
+They have really user friendly visualizations, they break out emissions by [sector and subsector](https://www.climatetrace.org/inventory), and they capture emissions from unconventional sources like wildfires.
+Finding that kind of detailed emissions data was great, but Climate Trace didn't have the per capita emissions I was looking for and they don't include two of the emissions sectors (Forest and Land Use) in their aggregate figures.
+I decided to create my own tool in Tableau to work around those shorcomings.
+I pulled Climate Trace's emissions data, found population data from the [World Bank](https://data.worldbank.org/indicator/SP.POP.TOTL) and combined the data models with python.
+I then built the visualization I was looking for in Tableau Public for ease of reference.
  <br/>

 ## Built With